|Acrolinx for FrameMaker||1.3.1|

 Before you install Acrolinx for FrameMaker, make sure that you've installed the following:

-Check our compatibility guide if you want to know if Acrolinx for FrameMaker works with your local platform and with your Acrolinx platform.
+Check our Compatibility Guide if you want to know whether Acrolinx for FrameMaker works with your local platforms.

 To get started, review the following tasks and concepts: